-Another interesting and positive attribute regarding the AX800U’s picture performance was the sets ability to display images that appeared very smooth and almost “plasma like” in nature.
-This was most apparent while viewing on-screen text in the image.
-Many LED displays produce text with a harsh and edgy appearance as though it is being over enhanced or processed.
-This was not the case on the AX800U; text was rendered with very smooth gradations and in a natural looking manner.
+Another interesting and positive attribute regarding the AX800U’s picture performance was the set’s ability to display images that appeared very smooth and almost “plasma-like” in nature.
+This was most apparent while viewing the on-screen text in the image.
+Many LED displays produce text with a harsh and edgy appearance as though it is being over-enhanced or processed.
+This was not the case on the AX800U; the text was rendered with very smooth gradations and in a natural-looking manner.

 Audio performance was also strongly lacking with this TV.
 It did manage to produce clear and discernible sound; however, it was very thin, lean and anemic sounding with no real bass output, even though the TV does have a small woofer.
 Using a soundbar with this TV will give you much better audio performance.

-After reviewing the TC-58AX800U, it has become apparent to me that Panasonic is headed in the right direction, proving their ability to manufacture LED 4K Ultra HD TVs with class leading performance and features.
+After reviewing the TC-58AX800U, it has become apparent to me that Panasonic is headed in the right direction, proving its ability to manufacture LED 4K Ultra HD TVs with class-leading performance and features.

-Panasonic’s AX800U is one of the best performing televisions on the market, and I must say I was very surprised at just how good it actually performed.
+Panasonic’s AX800U is one of the best-performing televisions on the market, and I must say I was very surprised at just how well it actually performed.
 Sure, it’s not perfect, and it does have a few flaws just as most HDTVs do.
-But I believe these shortcomings will not be a deal breaker for many consumers, especially after experiencing its overall awesome picture quality.
+But I believe these shortcomings will not be a deal-breaker for many consumers, especially after experiencing its overall awesome picture quality.
 And when you factor in its current price versus performance value, this is one 4K UHD TV you will have a difficult time walking away from.
 Highly recommend.